 Dogs love to play games like fetch, as it stimulates physical activity, but this can also be challenging.
 Dogs that play the rough-and-tumble game score higher in dominance related factors, but lower in separation-related behavior.
 Dogs that play tug-of-war and fetch games, however, score high in confidence (Rooney et al. 2010).

-Dogs don’t play games to win or lose, and it's important to understand that when learning how to mentally stimulate a dog.
+Dogs don’t play games to win or lose.
 They play it because it is a physical and mental outlet which is reflected in the confidence test scores which did not change regardless if the dog won or lost in the game.
 There are a ton of games for dogs to try with, and remember that when these games are unavailable to dogs, they may resort to entertaining themselves through compulsive or destructive behaviors.

 Doing sports with your dog is recommended.
 Exercise can offer obvious health benefits for dogs, such as improvements in the cardiovascular system, joints, and the respiratory system.
 However, exercise can also improve cognitive performance in canines, with this improvement continuing even after exercise has ended.